CFO Wiki

 Leading Indicators by Sales Motion

 Product-led growth: Free tier signups, activation rate (users who complete onboarding), product qualified leads (users who hit usage threshold), trial-to-paid conversion.
+Marketing teams play a crucial role in generating leads and supporting the sales process in this motion.

 Inside sales: Inbound leads, SQL qualification rate, demo-to-opportunity conversion, opportunity-to-close rate, sales rep productivity trends.
+Tracking sales team performance and productivity as a leading indicator helps identify issues early and improve customer acquisition efficiency.
+Marketing teams also support inside sales by generating and qualifying leads.

 Field sales: Pipeline created per rep, average deal size, sales cycle length, win rate by stage, competitor displacement rate.